-Excerpt 3 of 3 from Parent Orientation by Ron Gilley
+Excerpt 3 of 3 of Headmaster Gilley's address at Parent Orientation

 They have, for the time being, a safe and secure place at Trinitas and at home and at church to hone their skills and sharpen their tools and spar with their friends as they become proficient at fighting and building, but the day will come when all of them, no matter how we doth protest, all of them will march out into the world.
 There is nothing you or I can do to stop that.
 God has decreed it.
 And so our job is to get them ready.
 Would we dare send a warrior onto the field unprepared?

 So that is why we’re here, isn’t it?
 We are Christians.
 It is our job to repair the ruins of Christendom, beginning with reclaiming the Christian mind.

 We are responsible for defending the faith and for building the kingdom and for shining the light of the Gospel into dark and shadowy places and it’s a job not accomplished so much with swords and shovels as with mouths full of songs and hearts full of laughter.
 And all the while, we must be preparing the next generation to do the same, to sing and to laugh and to love until they have polluted every shadow and the life-giving light of the Gospel breaks forth on a new day in Christendom.
 Glory be to God.